erikdiessel/TypeScript/README.md

 # TypeScript

+All code included in

+    /*:

+and
+    */

+tags is interpreted as TypeScript code.
+The so generated TypeScript code is then typechecked etc. You can also compile all the code in one file, as if you were programming in normal TypeScript.
 [TypeScript](http://www.typescriptlang.org/) is a language for application-scale JavaScript.
 TypeScript adds optional types, classes, and modules to JavaScript.
 TypeScript supports tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.
 Try it out at the [playground](http://www.typescriptlang.org/Playground), and stay up to date via [our blog](http://blogs.msdn.com/typescript) and [twitter account](https://twitter.com/typescriptlang).